Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Related Work

 \subsection{Anatomical Consistency in Medical Image Generation}

 Ensuring anatomical consistency in generated medical images is crucial for clinical applications.
-Recent work has shown that conventional image-level metrics such as FID, MS-SSIM, and MMD, while useful for assessing perceptual quality, lack sensitivity to crucial morphometric fidelity~\cite{jafrasteh2025wasabi}.
-The WASABI (Wasserstein-Based Anatomical Brain Index) metric addresses this gap by explicitly measuring morphometric plausibility through segmentation-derived volumetric measures and multivariate Wasserstein distance.
-This work demonstrated that synthetic MRIs achieving near-perfect visual quality may still exhibit subtle anatomical inaccuracies that are difficult to detect by human experts or existing metrics, necessitating evaluation protocols that explicitly assess whether generated images reflect true brain anatomy.
+Recent work has shown that conventional image-level metrics such as FID, MS-SSIM, and MMD, while useful for assessing perceptual quality, lack sensitivity to crucial morphometric fidelity.
+The WASABI (Wasserstein-Based Anatomical Brain Index) metric~\cite{jafrasteh2025wasabi} addresses this gap by explicitly measuring multivariate Wasserstein distance between segmentation-derived volumetric measures.
+Because it compares the joint distribution of these morphometric measures rather than pixel-level image quality, a scan with high peak signal-to-noise ratio (PSNR) can still score poorly on WASABI when its morphometry is implausible.
+Indeed, Jafrasteh et al. demonstrated that synthetic MRIs achieving near-perfect visual quality may still exhibit subtle anatomical inaccuracies that are difficult to detect by human experts or existing metrics, necessitating evaluation protocols that explicitly assess whether generated images reflect true brain anatomy.
 Beyond evaluation, ensuring anatomical plausibility during training remains challenging.
 One promising direction is deformation-based synthesis~\cite{wang2025generating,wilms2022invertible,wu2025igg}.
 For example, MorphLDM~\cite{wang2025generating} generates novel images by applying synthesized deformation fields to a brain template to ensure morphological plausibility.
+More recently, Jayakumar et al.~\cite{jayakumar2026generative} model the spatiotemporal deformation of neurodegenerative brain anatomy with a 4D longitudinal diffusion model.
 However, these methods assume that the generated images share an identical topological structure with a given template, up to diffeomorphism, which is an overly restricted assumption.